sujigunasekar/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm

-1. Import the required libraries .
+  1.Import the required libraries.

   2.Load the dataset and check for null data values and duplicate data values in the dataframe.

   3.Import label encoder from sklearn.preprocessing to encode the dataset.

   4.Apply Logistic Regression on to the model.

   5.Predict the y values.

   6.Calculate the Accuracy,Confusion and Classsification report.

 ## Program:
 ```